 DJs used to playing on Pioneer club gear with USB nearly always only use two channels anyway, not least because the majority of venues only have two CDJs and CDJs don’t offer deck layering – so again, for such DJs, the XDJ-XZ will offer all they could want.

-Just having Serato is cool (albeit not until January 2020), is also a bug plus.
-This, of corse, is the reason for the “X” in “XZ”, rather than “R” (Rekordbox) or “S” (Serato) – I’ll bet many people will end up calling it the “XDJ-RZ” as I did a couple of times towards the end of the video review!
+Just having Serato is a bug plus.
+This, of course, is the reason for the “X” in “XZ”, rather than “R” (Rekordbox) or “S” (Serato) – I’ll bet many people will end up calling it the “XDJ-RZ” as I did a couple of times towards the end of the video review!

 Size is worth talking about.
 To some DJs, the size of this unit will be a bonus – it just looks “the part”.
 To others, it will be simply too big – it’s heavy (13kg), and impractical, especially once in a flightcase.
 Mobile DJs carrying around a load of gear in a trailer probably won’t care.
 Small venues with it permanently installed, equally.
 DJs wanting a powerful controller that they can travel with?
 No. So whether you like the size will be entirely based upon your requirements.